Arm-Labs/TS-Keyword/README.md

 ## Runner observation
 Follow the instructions below to find your runner action.

-1. In the browser showing the [TS-Keyword](https://github.com/Arm-Labs/TS-Keyword):
+1. In the browser showing the [TS-Keyword](https://github.com/Arm-Labs/TS-Keyword) repository page:
    * click on **Actions** or Click on this link [TS-Keyword Actions](https://github.com/Arm-Labs/TS-Keyword/actions).
-   * You should see your run using the **commit message** that you entered above.
+   * You should see your run using the **commit message** that you entered above or if you **manually** started the workflow you will see the name of the workflow at the top: **simple-ci-112**.
-   * Click on the hyperlinked commit message to go to the workflow run.
+   * Click on the hyperlinked message/name to go to the workflow run.
 1. On the specific **runs** page, click on the workflow name in the box, **ci_build_and_test_ats_keyword_112**
    * This next page will show you all the steps that make up this workflow.
    * You can expand each one to see the results of that step.